 Customer Accounts is a feature to allow your customers to have an account which they can pay down over a period of time.
-This is available with the AirPOS Pro version of AirPOS.
-When you go into the backoffice you'll see a screen similar to the image below with two links in the left margin for 'Loyalty' and 'Customer Accounts'.
+When you go into the backoffice you'll see a screen similar to the image below with a link in the left margin for 'Loyalty' and 'Customer Accounts'.

-As you can see in the image above Aidan O'Neill has been added to the sale.
-To put the items in the cart onto his account just press the 'Account' button at the bottom of the cart.
+To put the items in the cart onto their account just press the 'Account' button at the bottom of the cart.
 You'll see a popup asking you to confirm that the sale is to be added to that account.

 Just press Confirm and you'll see another popup with a number of options..

-The customer, Aidan O'Neill may choose to make a payment towards his account at this stage in which case press the green 'Make a Payment' button otherwise press the 'New Sale' button.
-You can also email him a statement at this point.
+The customer, Ikra, may choose to make a payment towards his account at this stage in which case press the 'Go to Account' button otherwise press the 'New Sale' button.
+You can also email them a statement at this point.

-If a customer wishes to make a payment towards their account this can be done on the POS.
-For example the customer, Aidan O'Neill wants to pay £20 towards his account.
-To locate his account on the POS tap on the 'Accounts' button at the top of the screen and select his name from the list of customers with an account.
+If a customer wishes to make a payment towards their account this should be done on the POS.
+For example the customer, Ikra wants to pay £20 towards his account.
+To locate his account on the POS tap on the 'Accounts' button at the top of the screen and select his name from the list of customers with an account or use the search box to search using the name, email address or phone number.
 The products held on account will then populate the cart.

 To check his balance and to forward him a statement tap on 'Accounts from the top of the POS screen and select his name from the list of account holders.

-You can also confirm this in the backoffice under the 'Customers' tab.
+You can also confirm their account balance in the backoffice under the 'Customers' tab.

-If two are added to a customer's account the stock is adjusted as you can see in the image below.
+If another two are added to a customer's account the available stock is reduced and the reserved stock is increased by two as shown below.

 NB: While you can add and create customers on the POS we recommend that you do this in the backoffice as this is the only place you will be able to enable customer accounts for the new customer.